ynotstartups/notes/notes/ideas.md

 **Fictions**

+- All Novels by Kazuo Ishiguro
+  - An Artist of the Floating World
+  - When We Were Orphans
+  - The Buried Giant
 - The Betrothed by Alessandro Manzoni
   - I want to read an italian classic
 - The Forsyte Saga by John Galsworthy